Market Overview

 Chesapeake is more affordable with a median home price of $380K, compared to $560K in Stafford.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Chesapeake prices range from $175K–$1M.
 Stafford prices range from $108K–$1.3M.

-Chesapeake has stronger schools overall, with a 79% average pass rate compared to 77% in Stafford.
-Top schools in Chesapeake include Grassfield High School and Hickory High School.
-In Stafford, standout schools include North Stafford High School and Mountain View High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Chesapeake public schools have a 79% average SOL pass rate; Stafford has 77% (2024 state assessment data).
+Public schools in Chesapeake include Grassfield High School and Hickory High School; in Stafford, North Stafford High School and Mountain View High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Chesapeake or Stafford?